-Many developers of simulation solutions sooner or later wonder how to improve training performance.
+Many developers of virtual simulations sooner or later wonder how to improve training performance.
 The answer that will be proposed today lies in the depths of human motivation and basics of the psychology of perception.
-This solution helped thousands of training to develop into effective practice based on a human's cognitive features.
+This solution helped thousands of training to develop into effective practice based on a human’s cognitive features.
 We are talking about learning through a game, of course.
 In general, gamification elements that are added to training scenarios usually bring game thinking and specific game mechanics into the learning process in order to provide a more engaging method of training.
 Even though it is not new to the industry, since it has been widely used for more than a decade now, most code engineers completely ignore it due to the fact that they are not aware of how to implement it.
 Reshaping the training with game features can help improve learning performance and scores, increase the level of motivation and engagement in the process, and enhance training value.
 In this article, which will be divided into three parts, our technical officers gathered already-existing examples of successful application of gamification and share their own suggestions on how to use it in virtual training.

 This option can be applied from every kind of virtual training — from hostage saving practice for military organizations to the procedural training of a surgeon to corporate staff instruction.
 It is a quite common situation in virtual simulations when the training itself is based on lifelike circumstances, but made extremely sophisticated intentionally in order to test trainees’ abilities and teach them how to behave in difficult situations.
 Besides, the simulation allows for creating a variety of scenarios with many features included.
 For instance, for the business environment, the training can be created based on the natural need for people to compete by motivating them to compete with colleagues to occupy the higher position.